viewtool/I2C_Adapter/LinuxGCC_USB_ADC_Test/README.md

 # ADC_Test
-An LinuxGCC project to test ADC.
+A LinuxGCC project to test ADC.